Indiana State Road 37: Indianapolis

-Northern section
+In August 2024, SR 37 was removed entirely from the Indianapolis area, as I-69 had largely replaced it south of Indianapolis.
+SR 37 used to run on what is now I-69 until just south of exit 162, just south of I-465, before turning slightly northeastward to meet I-465 at exit 4.
+It then routed eastwards along the eastern half of I-465 to exit 37, splitting concurrently with I-69 and following I-69 before meeting with the southern terminus of the central segment, where it splits off at exit 205 like it does today.

+Central and northern segments

 In 1940, the section of SR 37 from its current northern junction with SR 13 to Marion (west of its current routing) was designated SR 15.
 Another section that was to become SR 37, from Fort Wayne northeast to the Ohio border, was already designated SR 14.

-By 1945, SR 37 had been routed along its current route from Rigdon to south of Marion to the junction of SR 9.
-SR 37 was then multiplexed along SR 9 from that junction to Huntington, then with US 24 from Huntington to Fort Wayne.
+By 1945, SR 37 had been routed along its current route from Rigdon to the south of Marion to the junction of SR 9.
+SR 37 was then overlapped along SR 9 from that junction to Huntington, then with US 24 from Huntington to Fort Wayne.
 The state then moved SR 14 from what became SR 37 to what was SR 230.

-In Fort Wayne, the combined US 24/SR 37 followed Upper Huntington Road (now Jefferson Boulevard) until it met up with SR 14 at Illinois Road.
-Just beyond that junction, the three routes split into a one way pair, with Jefferson Boulevard and Maumee Avenue handling eastbound traffic and Washington Boulevard used for westbound travel.
+In Fort Wayne, the combined US 24/SR 37 followed Upper Huntington Road (now Jefferson Boulevard) until it met with SR 14 at Illinois Road.
+Just beyond that junction, the three routes split into a one-way pair, with Jefferson Boulevard and Maumee Avenue handling eastbound traffic and Washington Boulevard used for westbound travel.
 East of downtown, SR 37 departed the pairing with US 24/SR 14, turning north onto Anthony Boulevard to cross the Maumee River.
 Roughly 1.5 mi later, the route turned northeast onto Crescent Avenue, which becomes Stellhorn Road at Hobson Road/St. Joe Road as it curves to run due east.
-Finally, SR 37 turned (later curved) onto Maysville Road, angling northeast again and then passing the point where an interchange would eventually be built with the I-469 beltway (where the north segment of this state road now begins).
+Finally, SR 37 turned (later curved) onto Maysville Road, angling northeast again and then passing where an interchange would eventually be built with the I-469 beltway (where the north segment of this state road now begins).

+In the 1970s, an expansion of the Anthony Boulevard section to four lanes was planned; this was successfully lobbied against by the North Anthony Neighborhood Association.

 By 1980, the official multiplex along SR 9 and US 24 was decommissioned (although there is a reference to SR 37 being multiplexed along I-69 around the west side of Fort Wayne in 1980, that reference was gone by 1982).
 This created the northern section of SR 37, with its origin point located at Crescent Avenue and Coliseum Boulevard (then US 30, now SR 930) in Fort Wayne.
-When I-469 was later completed, the mileage between Coliseum Boulevard and I-469 was decommissioned and returned to local control.
+When I-469 was completed, the mileage between Coliseum Boulevard and I-469 was decommissioned and returned to local control.